- ACL SNNAP

 MSc, MA, MCSP, Grad Dip Statistics, DPhil

-- Kadoorie Professor of Trauma Rehabilitation
+- Kadoorie Professor of Trauma Rehabilitation, University of Oxford

 - Professor of Rehabilitation, Warwick Clinical Trials Unit, University of Warwick.